Bourkies/OSRS-Dashboard-ELT/README.md

-# OSRS Dashboard ETL Pipeline
+# OSRS Dashboard ET Pipeline

-This project contains the ETL (Extract, Transform, Load) for a custom clan dashboard.
+This project contains the ET (Extract, Transform) pipeline for a custom clan dashboard.
 It is designed to be run as a Docker container, fetching data from Discord, processing it with a highly configurable Python script, and preparing it for use in a dashboard.

 This pipeline is intended to be deployed on a server (like a Raspberry Pi) and run on a schedule (e.g., using a cron job).
 Please note AI has been extensively used in the creation of this project